 The percussion program at Northern Illinois University annually enrolls a total of 24 graduate and undergraduate students.
-Students study privately and in percussion ensemble with Robert Chappell, Rich Holly, Greg Beyer, Michael Mixtacki and Rodrigo Villanueva.
-Additional percussion instruction and ensembles are under the direction of Liam Teague, Clifford Alexis and Jui-Ching Wang.
+Each week, students study privately and in percussion topics class settings as well as participate in percussion ensemble, which presents three concerts each season.
+Dr. Gregory Beyer is Director of Percussion Studies and co-runs the studio with Michael Mixtacki.
+Additional opportunities for study and ensembles are offered under the direction and guidance of Rodrigo Villanueva, Robert Chappell, Liam Teague, Clifford Alexis, Omar al Musfi, and Jui-Ching Wang.

 Bachelor's degree options include Performance (including a major in Steel Pan), Music Education, Jazz Studies, Composition, and the Bachelor of Arts.
-Master of Music programs are available in Performance, the Individualized specialization (which would include World Music and Jazz Studies), and Music Education.
+Master of Music programs are available in Performance, the Individualized Specialization (which can include Contemporary Music Studies as well as World Music and Jazz Studies), and Music Education.
 We also offer the post-master's Performer's Certificate.

-The facilities at the NIU School of Music are among the finest in the United States, and for percussionists include 9 practice rooms, separate rehearsal halls for percussion ensemble, steel band and gamelan, three teaching studios, and a steel drum building and tuning room.
-Percussion instruments available for all majors to use include five complete sets of timpani (including one set of five Clevelander drums), nine marimbas, a bass marimba, four vibraphones, four xylophones, three sets of chimes and orchestra bells, and dozens of drums, cymbals, tam-tams and gongs as well as numerous accessory instruments.
+The facilities at the NIU School of Music are among the finest in the United States, and for percussionists are plentiful, including 9 practice rooms, separate rehearsal halls for percussion ensemble, steel band and gamelan, three teaching studios, and a steel drum building and tuning room.
+Percussion instruments available for all majors to use include four complete sets of timpani (including one set of five Clevelander drums), nine marimbas (3 5.0 octave instruments), a bass marimba, four vibraphones, four xylophones, three sets of chimes and orchestra bells, and dozens of drums, cymbals, tam-tams and gongs as well as numerous accessory instruments.
 The percussion program also owns many Afro-Cuban instruments, more than 20 West African drums, and assorted Brazilian and Asian drums and hand instruments.

 NIU percussion alumni currently perform with major symphony orchestras, well known jazz and pop music artists and/or professional percussion groups, teach at colleges and universities around the world, are studio and free-lance performers in numerous major cities, successful solo artists, published composers and public school music directors.

-Each year the NIU percussion department sponsors guest appearances, clinics, and masterclasses by some of the world's finest percussion artists.
+Each year the NIU percussion department and NIU percussion club co-sponsor guest appearances, clinics, and masterclasses by some of the world's finest percussion artists.